dbiton/EthGrapher/README.md

 ## Usage

-1. Prepare the necessary data (e.g., Ethereum ledger data) or use the provided `ethereum_ledger.pkl`.
+1. Download traces using the download function in main
-2. Run the main script to start the analysis and visualization process:
+2. Run the main function to generate a csv file with properties for each block and generate the plots from the paper.
    ```bash
    python main.py
    ```